Greystones

 Greystones is a coastal town and seaside resort in County Wicklow, Ireland.
 It lies on Ireland's east coast, 3.5 km south of Bray and 24 km south of Dublin city centre and has a population of 22,009, according to the 2022 census.
 The town is bordered by the Irish Sea to the east, Bray Head to the north and the Wicklow Mountains to the west.
 It is the second largest town in County Wicklow (after Bray).

 The town was named after a half-mile or one-kilometre stretch of grey stones between two beaches on the seafront.
 The harbour area and Greystones railway station are at the northern and southern ends respectively.
 The North Beach, which begins at the harbour, is a stony beach, and some of its length is overlooked by the southern cliffs of Bray Head, which are subject to erosion.
 The South Beach is a broad sandy beach about one kilometre long.
-It is a Blue Flag beach and receives many visitors and tourists, mainly in the summer.
+It is a Blue Flag beach and receives many visitors and tourists, mainly in the summertime.

 In 2008, Greystones was named as the world's "most liveable community" at the LivCom Awards in China.
 The community received the same award again in 2021.